megoth/historie.cyb.no/README.md

 The data is then funneled into the various pages, that consists of React components.
 Depending on the complexity of the functionality you might need to implement React contexts and React hooks (which we have none of currently, but would be located in `hooks` when we need them) too.

+If you want the data to be searchable via the search feature, you also want to hook this data up to [Algolia](https://www.algolia.com/) by adding it to `lib/algolia.ts`.

 ## Domain architecture